wptrainingteam/backing-up-your-wordpress-site/README.md

 **Answer:** 5\.
 All of the above.
 You must download the entire wp-admin, wp-includes, wp-content folders and all of root files in the WordPress folder.

+**Question:** Which of the following is free backup plugin to take site backup?

+1. UpdraftPlus Backup and Restoration
+2. Duplicator
+3. BackWPup – WordPress Backup Plugin
+4. All-in-One WP Migration
+5. All of the above

+**Answer:** 5\.
+All of the above

 ## Additional Resources

 [WordPress Backups](https://codex.wordpress.org/WordPress_Backups) @ Codex